Euclidean domains with no multiplicative norms: Acknowledgements

 \section{Acknowledgements}

-We thank Jesse Elliott for pointing out an interesting reference, Luc Guyot for comments that improved the proof of Lemma \ref{Lemma:Pumping}, and Kyle Pratt for many comments that improved the quality of this paper.
+We thank Jesse Elliott for pointing out an interesting reference and raising a question that motivated to the work in Section \ref{Section:MultMono}, we thank Luc Guyot for comments that improved the proof of Lemma \ref{Lemma:Pumping}, we thank Kyle Pratt for many comments that improved the quality of this paper, and we thank the anonymous referee for a thorough and detailed report that improved the quality of this paper.
 This work was partially supported by a grant from the Simons Foundation (\#963435 to Pace P.\ Nielsen).

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}